DCPROGS/HJCFIT/documentation/source/manual/likelihood_of_Q.rst

      :language: c++
      :lines: 1-15, 28-

-  The initialisation of `bursts` above is done in using two newer c++11 coding techniques:
+  The initialization of `bursts` above is done in using two newer c++11 coding techniques:
   `initializer lists <initializerlist_>`_, and `uniform initialization <uniforminit_>`_.
   It may not be available from all compilers just yet...